caissaradev/Galaxy-ConfigTutorial/README.md

 - **Aimbot Smooth:** `"AimbotSmooth": 3.0,` smooth is a really important setting it's essentially what defines how legit you will be while playing, it is **important** to always remember that your **dpi and in game sensitivity** are a big factor on how much smooth you will need to use.

-- **Antishake:** `"AimbotAntishake": 15.0,` i don't always mess arround with this setting because my aim never got shaky but if your's get just make the value higher
+- **Antishake:** `"AimbotAntishake": 15.0,` i don't always mess arround with this setting because my aim never got shaky but if your's get just make the value higher.

 ### Aimassist